Skip to content

 kubectl -n $namespace get pod --field-selector spec.nodeName==""

-• The Nodes managed by the MachineDeployment allow the Pods to be scheduled
+• The Nodes managed by the MachineDeployment allow the Pods to schedule

-Inspect the MachineDeployment's taints and labels and if the Pod matches.
+Inspect the MachineDeployment's taints and labels and whether the Pod matches.

-• Adding a new Node will create enough free capacity to accommodate the Pods
+• Adding a new Node creates enough free capacity to accommodate the Pods

 Inspect the Pod's containers' requests: